Sesame oil: Cooking

+Sesame oil is used for stir-frying, marinades, and as a finishing oil to add nutty flavor to Asian dishes, with light sesame oil best for cooking and toasted sesame oil ideal for flavoring due to its intense taste.

 Sesame oil made from seeds that have not been toasted is a pale yellow liquid with a pleasant grain-like odor and somewhat nutty taste, and is used as frying oil.
 Oil made from pressed and toasted sesame seeds is amber-colored and aromatic, and is used as a flavoring agent in the final stages of cooking.

 Despite sesame oil's high proportion (41%) of polyunsaturated (omega-6) fatty acids, it is least prone, among cooking oils with high smoke points, to turn rancid when kept in the open.
 This is due to the natural antioxidants, such as sesamol, present in the oil.

 Light sesame oil has a high smoke point and is suitable for deep-frying.
 Toasted sesame oil is not suitable, but it can be used to stir fry meats and vegetables, for sautéing, and to make omelettes.

 Sesame oil is most popular in continental Asia, especially in East Asia and the South Indian states of Karnataka, Andhra Pradesh, and Tamil Nadu, where its widespread use is similar to that of olive oil in the Mediterranean.